 The Home Depot Product Authority LLC retains CSC of Cobb County, Inc as a registered agent for Georgia Process Service.
 A registered agent in Georgia is a person or company that accepts legal documents and Georgia Process Service for a business entity.
 A business entity is an entity separate from the owners of the entity or the person or people who operate it for purposes of Georgia Process Service.

-HOME DEPOT SERVICE MASTERS, INC.
+HOW TO SERVE LEGAL PAPERS ON HOME DEPOT SERVICE MASTERS, INC.

 Home Depot Service Masters, Inc. is a Georgia Domestic Profit Corporation currently active in the business of construction.
 The entity has been classified as a residential remodeler for purposes of Georgia Process Service after its formation on 28th November 2016.